maybebool/AStarHeightmapGrid/README.md

 ### How to Play
-- Press Enter to create new paths
+- Press 'Enter' to create new paths
 - Use the UI to clean the paths or rotate the camera
 ![A* Algorithm Demo](Recordings/Gif/output.gif)